 Skip to main content

-Generating a PAT
+Use a PAT

-1. Sign in to your Qoder account
+1. Sign in to Qoder.

-2. Open Account → Integrations
+2. Open Account → Integrations.

 export QODER_PERSONAL_ACCESS_TOKEN="<your-qoder-personal-access-token>"